KushajveerSingh/personal-website/docs/internal/personal/house.md

 -   Purify electricity entering the house to reduce harmonic distortions [link](https://www.youtube.com/watch?v=3__HO-akNC8).
 -   Have a collection of historically worn clothes from different cultures.
 -   Create crossword puzzle like decoration with blocks making your families name.
+-   Birdhouse
+-   Plants to attract butterflies.
+-   Air plants in home.

 ## Pets